ameave/insights-lm-public/README.md

 > ⚠️ **n8n Cloud Users:** This is **not possible** on n8n Cloud as you need SSH access to your n8n server.
 FFMPEG installation requires direct server access, which is only available with self-hosted n8n.

 ### Docker Compose Installation (Recommended)

+> ⚠️ **Note:** These instructions are a rough guide.
+The exact steps will vary depending on your installation method, environment, server configuration, and existing setup.

 If you're running n8n via Docker Compose, create a custom Dockerfile that extends the base n8n image: